I3S-ESSnet/Documents/wp3/pxweb-reuse.md

 ##### Open Source
 PxWeb was made open source under the Apache 2.0 licence in August 2019.
 It's avilible at https://github.com/statisticssweden/PxWeb

-##### Platform independence
+##### Cross-platform
-During 2020 all the PxFramework components mentioned in [As-Is and To-Do architectures](#as-is-and-to-do-architectures) where ported to .Net Standard 2.0 and published on NuGet https://www.nuget.org/profiles/pc-axis
+During 2020 all the PxFramework libraries mentioned in [As-Is and To-Do architectures](#as-is-and-to-do-architectures) where ported to .Net Standard 2.0 and published on NuGet https://www.nuget.org/profiles/pc-axis

-The source code for each component is also availible at https://github.com/statisticssweden/

-Complete list of .Net Standard 2.0 components:
-* PCAxis.Common
-* PCAxis.Core
-* PCAxis.Encryption
-* PCAxis.Excel
-* PCAxis.Html5Table
-* PCAxis.Menu
-* PCAxis.Menu.MsSqlDatamodelMenu
-* PCAxis.Menu.OracleDatamodelMenu
-* PCAxis.Metadata
-* PCAxis.PX.Core
-* PCAxis.PxExtend
-* PCAxis.Query
-* PCAxis.Sdmx
-* PCAxis.Serializers.JsonStat
-* PCAxis.Serializers.JsonStat2
-* PCAxis.Sql
-* PX.Serializers.Json
-* PXWeb.SavedQuery.MsSql
-* PXWeb.SavedQuery.Oracle

-This was the first step in making PxWeb a platform independent web application.
-The actual PxWeb ASP.NET application is still

 ## 4. Lessons learned